arturonavax/env/docs/mac_os.md

     - In the Dock, the apps that are "Options" -> "Assign To" in "All Desktop" mode do not work well in Amethyst.

+    - !!!
+Rectangle may have lost its usefulness in MacOS 15.

 - App cleaner: [AppCleaner][appcleaner]

   - _Pricing: Free._